An alternative Telagram: how to run its own Mathx server using Docker Compose

 4. SSH Access Server

-For running Matrix, it works almost to be a computer, including an old laptop or a compact home server.
+For running Matrix, almost any computer can work, including an old laptop or a compact home server.

 Recommended:

-- access to the server is desirable to configure via SSH.
+- access to the server should preferably be configured via SSH.

 Example connection: